 Donna: Generated anomaly?
 Jenny-rated.
 Well what about that?
 Jenny!
 Jenny: Jenny.
 Yeah, I like that, Jenny.
 Donna: What do you think, Dad?
 The Doctor: Good as anything, I suppose.
 Donna: Not what you'd call a natural parent, are you?
 The Doctor: They stole a tissue sample at gunpoint and processed it, it's not what I call natural parenting!
 Donna: Rubbish!
 My friend Nerys fathered twins with a turkey baster, don't bother her.
 The Doctor: You can't extrapolate a relationship from a biological accident.
 Donna: Er, Child Support Agency can.
 The Doctor: Look, just because I share certain physiological traits with simian primates doesn't make me a monkey's uncle!
 Does it?
 Jenny:I'm not a monkey! or a child.

-Donna offering to use her "feminine wiles" to distract the guard.
-The Doctor asks her to save her wiles for later.
-Jenny does the job instead.
+After Jenny seduces a guard to get them out of their cell, Donna offer to use her "feminine wiles" to distract another guard.
+The Doctor asks her to save her wiles for later, then distracts him with a wind-up mouse.

 The Hath petting Martha, much to her discomfort.